-Thought of the Week: Walking with a Friend
+Thought of the Week: Difficult Moments

 Three important dementia studies focus on HS-AGING, a type of dementia almost as common as Alzheimer’s in the 85+ group.
 Yet few people have heard of it.
 Why?
 What makes it different?